bhaptics/TactUnrealEngine4/Plugins/HapticsManager/Documentation/README.md

 ## How to use the plugin
 * From the editor, make sure that 'Show Plugin Content' is checked under View Options, on the bottom right of the Content Browser.
-* Browse to 'HapticsManager Content' and open the blueprints folder.
+* Browse to 'HapticsManager/Content' and open the blueprints folder.
 * Place the HapticsManager_BP into your game world.
 This blueprint actor will connect to the bHaptics Player and send the haptic feedback back to the devices.
 * The Haptics Manager controls all the method calls to submit the feedback, as well as providing a handy debug UI to visualise the feedback as well, which can be hidden in game when not needed.
 * The Haptic Manager has 3 different ways of submitting feedback: using preset haptic files, specifying specifc motors or 'dots' to play, or specifying a point on the device.